 When you're using GOG services you can choose to share your own personal information with others (e.g. in chat) but it's your responsibility.

 Our Trusted Partners

 - Customer support partners that provide us with software and support ticket system to help us managing your customer support requests (like Zendesk Inc.);

-- Advertising and advertising measurement partners to facilitate targeting, delivery and measurement of online advertising on third-party services (such as Google Adwords) or that provide us with email marketing tools (such as Campaign Monitor Ltd);
+- Advertising and advertising measurement partners to facilitate targeting, delivery and measurement of online advertising on third-party services (such as Google Adwords) or that provide us with email delivery tools (such as GetResponse);

 - GOG’s subsidiaries and affiliates, including CD PROJEKT S.A, who help us providing you with GWENT and enable you to participate in Gwent esports competition;

 - Anti-cheat companies: we may share the information required for our detection, investigation and prevention of cheating in GWENT.

 - Third party vendors that provide us with analytical tools for GOG.COM and for GWENT;

 - Third party vendors that provide us with error tracking and crash reporting tools;

 - Third party platforms that may sell content which is activated by GOG using our Direct to Account API (more details of which can be found in our User Agreement);